-Due to the current stages of the LDR litigation and the remediation portion of the Reeds settlement, the outcome is uncertain and management cannot determine the amount of loss, if any, that may result.
-Adverse decisions in one or more of the above matters could have a material adverse effect on our financial condition or results of operations and management cannot determine the amount of loss, if any, that may result.
+Due to the current stage of the Reeds lawsuit and settlement discussions, the outcome is uncertain and management cannot determine the amount of loss, if any, that may result.
+An adverse decision in the matter could have a material adverse effect on our financial condition or results of operations.